dl1bz/NepControl100W/README.md

 ## Webdashboard as option

-I implement Wifi and a webdashboard for show the status of the amp in a webbrowser as an option.<br>
+I implement Wifi and a webserver with websockets for show the status of the amp in a webbrowser as an option.<br>
 Default this option is deactivated.
 If you want to use it, you need change in NepControl100W.ino this:
 <code>
 // #define DASHBOARD